 - Both parties have a right to appeal the decision rendered by the Tribunal.
 Appeals are submitted to the Court of Second Instance at the Metropolitan Tribunal of San Francisco, or in some cases, to the Roman Rota.

 Funding for our Tribunal comes from the general diocesan coffers.
 However, it is deemed to be fair and right that those persons benefiting directly from this service should be asked to make a contribution toward the defrayment of the necessary expenditures.
-Although the actual costs are much higher, the fee for processing a formal case is $600 which includes the $150 non-refundable deposit required at the start of the case.
+Although the actual costs are much higher, the fee for processing a Formal case is $600 which includes the $150 non-refundable deposit required at the start of the case.
 The balance ($450) is billed during the process, beginning when the case is accepted.
-Payments can be tailored to fit even a meager budget.
+Monthly payments are acceptable.
+An additional fee is required if an expert witness is required for a case.
 It is important to know that financial means in no way affects the progress of a person’s case or eventual decision.

 Digging up the past and recalling painful experiences can be difficult.
 However, there is much to be gained by facing the reality of a failed relationship and admitting appropriate responsibility for it.
 The process affords the opportunity for increased insight into self, clarity about relational issues, and necessary healing and closure.
 It also affords a deepening of one’s relationship with the Church and with God.